C-Chads/tinygl/README.md

 ### Multithreading support

 OpenMP is used on supported platforms to multithread certain operations.

+(OpenMP is also used in the math library (zmath.h and zmath.c) to explicitly force certain operations to be SIMD accelerated, so it is recommended that you compile the library with OpenMP support!)

-These are the operations that are accelerated:
+These are the operations that are accelerated by multithreading:

 * glDrawPixels